 All things considered, the cost outlined above is on par with an annual web hosting plan that would give you complete control and autonomy of your website and business.

-A powered by Etsy website is not an independent website despite the marketing efforts to convince you otherwise.
+A powered-by-Etsy website is not an independent website despite the marketing efforts to convince you otherwise.
 It is still an Etsy shop.
-If you violate the terms of service agreement, your Etsy account will be suspended, terminated, and disappear along with your website.
+If you violate the terms of the service agreement, your Etsy account will be suspended, terminated, and disappear along with your website.
 For the cost of having a website powered by Etsy, sellers would be better served by choosing one of the many hosted shopping cart solutions (Big Cartel, Shopify, Wix, Squarespace, etc.) available that are not dependent on Etsy.

 Don’t let this happen to your online business.

 Imagine the panic and horror when one day your shop is shut down unexpectantly on the busiest shopping weekend of the year.

 If the face of Pattern is not immune from an Etsy suspension then no seller is safe.
 Do not put all of your eggs in one basket!